MicrosoftDocs/cpp-docs/docs/standard-library/nonexistent-local-time.md

 ## Remarks

-Given a `local_time` in a specific time zone, converting it to a `sys_time` could result in a time that doesn't exist.

-For example, if the `local_time` is during the transition to daylight saving time, in which the clock is "springing forward", there’s an hour that doesn't exist because it is "removed" as the clock "springs forward" an hour.
-If the `local_time` is during that hour, the conversion would result in a non-existent time.
+If a `local_time` specifies a time in a time zone during the hour standard time transitioned to daylight saving time, it can't be converted to a `sys_time`.
+That's because that hour doesn't exist as it is "removed" when the clock "springs forward" an hour for daylight saving time.

 The following example demonstrates a nonexistent time conversion.
+In this example, in 2016 daylight saving time started in New York at 2am.
+The time being converted is 2:30am.
+That falls during the hour standard time transitioned to daylight saving time, which hour was removed as the clock advanced an hour for daylight saving time.

 ## Example: `nonexistent_local_time`